Quick Answer

 You watch other children his age chattering away at the playground, and your chest tightens.
 Your child can count to ten and name every animal in his favorite book—but when you ask him what he wants for lunch, he looks through you.
 You celebrate the words he has while grieving the conversations you don't.
-And late at night, you find yourself typing the same question into Google that thousands of parents have typed before: Will my child ever really talk to me?

 You're not failing.
 And you're definitely not alone.